vHalenka/HierarchicalTsetlinMachine/README.md

 Although logical learning in Tsetlin Machines performs remarkably similar to multilayer neural networks and recent Tsetlin Machine advances show that they can provide superior pattern recognition accuracy in complex tasks, the symbolic-symbolic route to AGI crosses six unchartered research challenges (C1-C6 in the above figure):
-* __C1 Conceptualization.__ We need knowledge on how logical learning of symbolic representations can repli- cate and move beyond the inductive biases of DL/LLMs, ultimately surpassing human-level reactive thinking.
+* __C1 Conceptualization.__ We need knowledge on how logical learning of symbolic representations can replicate and move beyond the inductive biases of DL/LLMs, ultimately surpassing human-level reactive thinking.
 * __C2 Introspection.__ We need to understand how various aspects of human introspection, including self- assessment, can be modeled symbolically with appropriate algorithmic and theoretical underpinnings.
 * __C3 Transparency.__ We need to discover how to build the steps towards AGI so that every step can be